tomorrowflow/solar-rush/How to Play.md

 ---

 ### **3. Tools & Accounts**
-- **Use Allowed Tools**: Le Chat, Claude, Roo Code, OpenRouter, MidJourney, and others.
+- **Use Allowed Tools**: Le Chat, Claude, KiloCode, OpenRouter, MidJourney, and others.
 - **Private Accounts**: Create accounts with personal emails (no company domains).
 - **No Shared Keys**: Avoid sharing API keys.
 Use a shared key only if approved.
 For coding an API key will be provided.